chakreshsahu/arcgis-cli-map-viewer/README.md

-# ArcGIS API for JavaScript Template Application
+# ArcGIS CLI based Map Viewer with Esri default widget using the ArcGIS API for JavaScript 4.x

 ## Usage